discordx-ts/discordx/docs/docs/decorators/general/permission.md

 The permissions are based on a **role id** or **user id** that you specify on the @Permission decorator

-The permissions will be set when you call `client.initSlashes()`
+The permissions will be set when you call `client.initApplicationCommands()`

-> You can manage it by yourself using your own the Slashes `Client` API and creating your own `client.initSlashes()` implementation
+> You can manage it by yourself using your own the Slashes `Client` API and creating your own `client.initApplicationCommands()` implementation

 :::warning
 From discord developer docs:

 For now, if you don't have permission to use a command, they'll show up in the command picker as disabled and unusable.
 They will not be hidden.